-- Method bodies: The stub class does not require method bodies for classes; any method body may be replaced by a semicolon (;), as in an interface or abstract method declaration. - Method declarations: You only have to specify the methods that you need to annotate.
+Method bodies: The stub class does not require method bodies for classes; any method body may be replaced by a semicolon (;), as in an interface or abstract method declaration.

+Method declarations: You only have to specify the methods that you need to annotate.
 Any method declaration may be omitted, in which case the checker reads its annotations from the library.
 (If you are using a stub class, then typically the library's version is unannotated.)

-Non-type-related specifiers: Non-type-related Java specifiers (e.g., public, final, volatile) may be omitted.
+Declaration specifiers: Declaration specifiers (e.g., public, final, volatile) may be omitted, since they have nothing to do with types.